White people: Physical descriptions in antiquity

-The Ancient Egyptian (New Kingdom) funerary text known as the Book of Gates distinguishes "four groups" in a procession.
+The ancient Egyptian funerary text known as the Book of Gates distinguishes "four groups" in a procession.
 These are the Egyptians, the Levantine and Canaanite peoples or "Asiatics", the "Nubians" and the "fair-skinned Libyans".
-The Egyptians are depicted as considerably darker-skinned than the Levantines (persons from what is now Lebanon, Israel, Palestine and Jordan) and Libyans, but considerably lighter than the Nubians (modern Sudan).
+The Egyptians are depicted as considerably darker-skinned than the Levantines and Libyans, but considerably lighter than the Nubians.

-The assignment of positive and negative connotations of white and black to certain persons date to the very old age in a number of Indo-European languages, but these differences were not necessarily used in respect to skin colors.
+The assignment of positive and negative connotations of White and Black to certain persons date to the very old age in a number of Indo-European languages, but these differences were not necessarily used in respect to skin colors.
 Religious conversion was sometimes described figuratively as a change in skin color.
 Similarly, the Rigveda uses krsna tvac "black skin" as a metaphor for irreligiosity.
 Ancient Egyptians, Mycenaean Greeks and Minoans generally depicted women as having pale or white skin while men were depicted as dark brown or tanned.
 As a result, men with pale or light skin, leukochrōs (λευκόχρως, "white-skinned") could be considered weak and effeminate by Ancient Greek writers such as Plato and Aristotle.
 According to Aristotle "Those whose skin is too dark are cowardly: witness Egyptians and the Ethiopians.
 Those whose skin is too light are equally cowardly: witness women.
 The skin color typical of the courageous should be halfway between the two."
 Similarly, Xenophon of Athens describes Persian prisoners of war as "white-skinned because they were never without their clothing, and soft and unused to toil because they always rode in carriages" and states that Greek soldiers as a result believed "that the war would be in no way different from having to fight with women."